To function and to successfully complete the group work project, groups will need to negotiate:

 - Are there guidelines?

-Help students establish ground rules
+Help students establish ground rules or group contracts

 Written guidelines or ground rules for working in groups help students manage group processes and maintain workable relationships.
 You can: